How to Optimize Your Checkout Page to Reduce Cart Abandonment

 While there are many underlying reason for why customers abandon their cart, they all have one thing in common.
 For customers, making that final decision to click the purchase button is largely based on emotion, because the purchase feels right.

-Therefore in order to increase sales on your Shopify store you need to elicit these “right” emotions via the customer experience, especially while they are on your checkout page.
+Therefore in order to increase sales on your Shopify store you need to elicit these “right” emotions via your customer experience, especially while they are on your checkout page.

-Don’t give potential customers a reason to not trust their powerful feelings, or in other words, don’t provide them reasons to doubt their feelings about you and your Shopify store.
-You need to reassure your prospective customers throughout the customer journey, but especially on your checkout page, but without distracting them from their emotional goal – getting what they want.
+Don’t provide them reasons to doubt their feelings about you and your Shopify store.
+Although you need to reassure your prospective customers throughout the customer journey, you need to pull out all the stops on your checkout page.
+Having said this, it is important to do so without distracting them from their emotional goal – getting what they want.

 One big thing you can do is optimize your checkout page.